RTS 1 (Swiss TV channel)

 RTS 1 (RTS Un) is a Swiss public television channel owned by RTS Radio Télévision Suisse, the public broadcaster for the Romand people.

 History

 Launched on 1 May 1954 to succeed Télé Genève, RTS Un is the first channel of the two Swiss French networks of television group RTS (the other being RTS Deux).

-In 1968 the channel first aired programmes in colour.
+The channel first aired programmes in colour in 1968.

 RTS took part in the creation of TV5 in 1984, and provides programmes for the international channel.

+In 1990 Andrea Marconi created the brand identity with the new logo of the humanized profile of the then TSR.

-Following the launch of TSR 2 in 1997, TSR renamed itself to TSR 1 and RTS Un in 2012.
+Following the launch of TSR 2 in 1997, TSR renamed itself TSR 1 and RTS Un in 2012.

 RTS Un is available in Aosta Valley, Italy, due to Italian self-government laws, and until the cessation of all digital terrestrial signals in Switzerland in 2019 could also be received in the border areas via spillover.